Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida and its opponents have combined for 69.5 points just two times this season.
+- Florida and its opponents have combined for 69.5 points only twice this season.

 - Missouri's games have gone over 69.5 points in four of 10 chances this season.